SuperOfficeDocs/crmscript/docs/api-reference/classes/NSContact/SetAddress.md

 # SetAddress(NSAddress address)

 Contact address as  a list of LocalizedFieldList objects.
 Used to store localized information such as formatted address data.
 Suitable for passing to an address control for display.

-**Parameter:**
+## Parameters

 * **address** NSAddress

 ```crmscript